ljcohen/khmer-protocols/mrnaseq/0-download-and-save.rst

    rsync -e "ssh -i [key].pem" -avz [source directory] [user]@[instance ip]:[destination directory on instance]

-Once you have the files, figure out their size using ``du -sh`` (e.g. after the above, ``du -sh /mnt`` will tell you how much data you have saved under /mnt), and go create and attach a volume (see :doc:`../amazon/index`).
+Once you have the files, you can figure out their size by using ``du -sh`` (e.g. after the above, ``du -sh /mnt`` will tell you how much data you have saved under /mnt), and go create and attach a volume (see :doc:`../amazon/index`).

-Any files in the '/mnt' directory will be lost when the instance is stopped or rebooted.
+** IMPORTANT: Any files in the '/mnt' directory will be lost when the instance is stopped or rebooted.
 However, files stored in the root, '/', directory will remain available.
 Thus, it's a good rule of thumb to do "savepoints" -- whenever you complete a big chunk of work, think about saving the data at that point.
 I've